 What happens to agents who avoid calls?

-Strict policies leave little wiggle room for agents to adjust on the fly and do what’s best for customers.
-Sometimes this means staying on the line a bit longer after a transfer to make sure a customer gets the help they need.
-Tough policies leave no room for human error or asking for a little flexibility here and there.
-We wanted to see how these policies really impact the agents who have to adhere to them.
+Strict policies leave little wiggle room for agents to adjust to unique circumstances in-the-moment to do what’s best for customers.
+Sometimes an agent might need to stay on the line a bit longer after a transfer to make sure a customer gets the help they need.
+And sometimes, agents might need to take a second to clear their heads so they don’t pass unneeded frustration off to the next customer.

 Here are a few first-hand experiences from agents.

-I work at home, and I heard the tornado sirens.
+“I work at home, and I heard the tornado sirens.
 I immediately took shelter.
 I failed to log out of the system properly, which caused me to sit in an idle status for a long period of time.
-I was accused of call avoidance and fired.
+I was accused of call avoidance and fired.”

-I needed help with a call, so I put the caller on mute and asked my coworker a question.
-My manager saw, and I was suspended for putting a caller on hold unnecessarily.
+“I needed help with a call, so I put the caller on mute and asked my coworker a question.
+My manager saw, and I was suspended for putting a caller on hold unnecessarily.”

-I was helping a customer who called in several times before for the same issue.
+“I was helping a customer who called in several times before for the same issue.
 I needed to transfer her to tech support and decided to stay on the line while they helped her.
 It was a complex issue, and I wanted to make sure it got resolved this time around.
-My manager saw how long I was on the 3-way call and fired me for call avoidance.
+My manager saw how long I was on the 3-way call and fired me for call avoidance.”

 There’s a problem with call avoidance policies.

 Zero-tolerance policies are basically just intimidation tactics to scare agents out of slacking off.
-There are specific instances where you might need strict policies, like if an agent has been performing poorly and needs a formal reminder to straighten up.
-But, these tough policies actually have a negative impact on your agents who consistently work hard.
-Those agents shouldn’t be scared that if they make a single mistake, they could get fired.
+Sometimes you need strict policies, like if an agent consistently performs poorly and you need to put them on a PIP.
+But, tough policies have a negative impact on your agents who consistently work hard.
+Your rock star agents shouldn’t be scared that if they make a single mistake, they’ll get fired.
 They’re human.

 No policy can account for all the nuances that occur in your agents’ daily, human lives.
 It’s up to you as a manager to listen to your agents before you hand out consequences or pink slips.
 Once you know the full story, then you can decide how things should play out for Jessica.